SoftFever/OrcaSlicer/doc/Extrusion-rate-smoothing.md

 In the worked example above, **we need to set an Extrusion Rate smoothing value enough to decrease the error introduced by pressure advance smooth time to the produced output flow.** The lower the extrusion rate smoothing value, the lower the changes in flow hence the lower the deviation from the ideal extrusion caused by the smooth time algorithm.

-<h2>Finding the ideal Extrusion Rate smoothing value:</h2>
+<h2>Finding the ideal Extrusion Rate smoothing value</h2>

 Firstly, this value needs to be lower than the extrusion rate changes resulting from the acceleration profile of the printer.
 As, generaly, the greatest impact is in external wall finish, use your external perimeter acceleration as a point of reference.
-Below are some approximate ERS values for a given acceleration and 0.42 line width
+Below are some approximate ERS values for a given acceleration and 0.42 line width and 0.16 layer height.
 1. 30mm3/sec for 0.5k acceleration
 2. 60.5mm3/sec for 1k acceleration
 3. 121mm3/sec2 for 2k acceleration
 4. 242mm3/sec2 for 4k acceleration

-For 0.45 line width the below are approximate ERS values:
+For 0.45 line width and 0.16 layer height the below are approximate ERS values:
 1. 32mm3/sec for 0.5k acceleration
 2. 65mm3/sec for 1k acceleration
 3. 129mm3/sec2 for 2k acceleration